Keyboard shortcuts

 The main dashboard shows:

-• Git commit counts — How much you’ve shiped
+• Git commit counts: How much you’ve shipped

 Each project shows: